ytang3/Machine-Learning-Algorithm-Building---Identify-Fraud-from-Enron/README.md

 # Machine-Learning-Algorithm-Building---Identify-Fraud-from-Enron
+## New improved version will be uploaded soon - May 30th, 2019

 Identified which Enron employees are more likely to have committed fraud using machine learning and public Enron financial and email data.

 ## Files: